Bosnia and Herzegovina: Early history

 Bosnia has been inhabited since at least the Paleolithic era.
 Notably, the Badanj Cave near Stolac features one of the oldest known cave engravings, depicting an animal figure believed to be a horse, dating back to approximately 13,000 to 12,000 BC.
 During the Neolithic period, significant cultures such as the Butmir and Kakanj emerged along the Bosna River.
 The Butmir culture, flourishing around 5100 to 4500 BC, is renowned for its distinctive ceramics and anthropomorphic figurines.
 Excavations near Sarajevo have uncovered intricately decorated pottery and realistic human figurines from this culture.

 From the 8th century BCE, Illyrian tribes evolved into kingdoms.
 The most notable Illyrian kingdoms and dynasties were those of Bardylis of the Dardani and of Agron of the Ardiaei who created the last and best-known Illyrian kingdom.
 Agron ruled over the Ardiaei and had extended his rule to other tribes as well.
 From the 7th century BCE, bronze was replaced by iron, after which only jewelry and art objects were still made out of bronze.
 Illyrian tribes, under the influence of Hallstatt cultures to the north, formed regional centers that were slightly different.
 Parts of Central Bosnia were inhabited by the Daesitiates tribe.
 The Iron Age Glasinac-Mati culture is associated with the Autariatae tribe.

 A very important role in their life was the cult of the dead, which is seen in their careful burials and burial ceremonies, as well as the richness of their burial sites.
-In northern parts, there was a long tradition of cremation and burial in shallow graves, while in the south the dead were buried in large stone or earth tumuli (natively called gromile) that in Herzegovina were reaching monumental sizes, more than 50 m wide and 5 m high.
-Japodian tribes had an affinity to decoration (heavy, oversized necklaces out of yellow, blue or white glass paste, and large bronze fibulas, as well as spiral bracelets, diadems and helmets out of bronze foil).

-In the 4th century BCE, the first invasion of Celts is recorded.
-They brought the technique of the pottery wheel, new types of fibulas and different bronze and iron belts.
-They only passed on their way to Greece, so their influence in Bosnia and Herzegovina is negligible.
-Celtic migrations displaced many Illyrian tribes from their former lands, but some Celtic and Illyrian tribes mixed.
-Concrete historical evidence for this period is scarce, but overall it appears the region was populated by a number of different peoples speaking distinct languages.
+In the 4th century BCE, the first invasion of Celts was recorded.
+They brought the technique of the pottery wheel, new types of fibulas (small clasps resembling a safety pin) and different bronze and iron belts.
+They passed through en route to Greece.